 Dr Ferrier cares for patients who have conditions such as Glaucoma, Cataract, Macular Degeneration, Complications of Diabetes, Medical Retinal disease, Disorders of the Tear Drainage System, Disorders of Eyelid Position, Pterygium.
 Dr Ferrier has a special interest in Strabismus (misalignment of the eyes) and children’s eye diseases.

-His interests include epiretinal membrane, macular hole, retinal detachment, macular degeneration, diabetic retinopathy, retinal vascular occlusions, and retinal and choroidal tumours.
+Professor Fung’s interest include epiretinal membrane, macular hole, retinal detachment, macular degeneration, diabetic retinopathy, retinal vascular occlusions and retinal and choroidal tumours.
+He will take the time to answer your questions, explain the best course of treatment and put you at ease.
+He works at Coastwide Eye Surgery.

 Dr McDonald is a comprehensive ophthalmologist and specialist corneal, cataract and refractive surgeon.